Maya Angela Eipe Smith (she/her/hers)

 MA/BA New York University, Institute of French Studies, 2004-2005

 Maya Smith completed her undergraduate and master’s degree at New York University in the joint MA/BA program with the Institute of French Studies.
 She received her PhD from the University of California, Berkeley in Romance Languages and Linguistics.
 Her scholarship broadly focuses on the intersection of racial and linguistic identity formations among marginalized groups in the African diaspora, particularly in the postcolonial francophone world.
-Her book, Senegal Abroad: Linguistic Borders, Racial Formations, and Diasporic Imaginaries, was published with the University of Wisconsin Press in January 2019.
+Her book, Senegal Abroad: Linguistic Borders, Racial Formations, and Diasporic Imaginaries, was published with the University of Wisconsin Press in 2019 and won the Modern Language Association’s French and Francophone Studies book prize.
 Through a critical examination of language and multilingual practices in qualitative, ethnographic data, Senegal Abroad shows how language is key in understanding the formation of national, transnational, postcolonial, racial, and migrant identities among Senegalese in Paris, Rome, and New York.
-This is a book about language attitudes, how they influence people’s local and global interactions with the world, how they change through the experience of migration, and how in turn they affect migrants’ language use.
-Senegal Abroad received the Aldo and Jeanne Scaglione Prize for French and Francophone Studies at the MLA 2021.
-In addition to the Senegalese Diaspora, Maya is interested in how blackness is constructed in the French Caribbean and in inclusive language pedagogies.
+In addition to the Senegalese Diaspora, Maya is interested in how Blackness is constructed in the French Caribbean and in inclusive language pedagogies.

 Research